ashlessscythe/docu-track/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Recent Updates

+1. **Database Seeding**: Added functionality to seed the database with initial data, making it easier to set up development and testing environments.
+2. **Notification System**: Implemented a notification system to keep users informed about important events and updates within the application.
+3. **Role-Based Authentication**: Enhanced security with role-based access control, allowing for more granular permissions and user management.

+For more detailed information on these features and how to use them, please refer to the project documentation.